nickbalan/portfolio-website/README.md

 For a professional web developer is essential to have a designated place to present the work and demonstrate relevant skills such as problem-solving or practical knowledge in a programming language.

-## Project Owner, Management, and Acknowledgement.
+## Project Owner, Management, and Acknowledgement

 [CareerFoundry](https://careerfoundry.com/) (25.02.2021 - 17.03.2022)